*This post may contain affiliate links. Please read the full disclosure here.

 You can apply by filling out an online application form.
 They require you to edit a sample as part of the application process.

-They hire freelance proofreaders and will send you notifications when there is potential work available from clients.
-You can sign up with them to be notified.
+They will send you notifications when there is potential work available from clients, so you need to sign up with them to be notified.